Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Introduction

-An alternative approach is to allow tasks to have different sparsity patterns, but still encourage them to share information.
-For example, regularization of the model coefficients with the non-convex $\ell_{1-2}$ penalty \citep{sparseMultiTask} can allow for support heterogeneity.
-The multi-level Lasso proposed by \cite{het1} expresses the $\B{\beta}_k$ as the product of two components, one common to all tasks and one common to task $k$.
-This \textit{product based decomposition} of task coefficients allows for heterogeneous sparsity patterns and has been extended to more general regularizers \citep{multiplicativeMT}.
-Probabilistic modeling approaches to MTL can also be used to encourage models to yield sparse solutions with potentially differing sparsity patterns.
-Examples include model specifications with certain sparsity-inducing priors such as the matrix-variate generalized normal prior \citep{prob1} or generalized horseshoe prior \citep{prob3}.
-Most methods mentioned above rely on shrinking model coefficients to induce sparsity and/or share information across tasks.
-This can induce undesirably large shrinkage of the non-zero coefficient estimates. \paragraph{Outline of our approach and contributions:} We propose a framework in linear MTL that: 1) estimates a sparse solution without shrinking non-zero coefficients, 2) allows for differing sparsity patterns (supports) across tasks, and 3) shares information through the \textit{supports} of the task coefficients.
-To achieve these aims, we propose a novel framework for MTL.
-Our framework allows the regression coefficient estimates of each task to have its own separate and sparse support; by using auxiliary discrete variables to model the supports of the regression coefficients ($\boldsymbol{z}_k = \mathbbm{1}(\B{\beta}_k\neq \boldsymbol{0}) $), we introduce a penalty that shrinks these supports, $\B{z}_k$, towards each other.
+We propose a flexible framework in linear MTL that: 1) estimates a sparse solution by directly controlling the number of nonzero regression coefficients, 2) allows for differing sparsity patterns (supports) across tasks, and 3) shares information through the supports and values of the task regression coefficients.
+To achieve such flexibility, we propose a novel estimator given by the solution to an integer program.
+Our estimator allows the regression coefficient estimates of each task to have their own separate and sparse support.
+By using binary variables to model the supports of the regression coefficients ($\boldsymbol{z}_k = \mathbbm{1}(\B{\beta}_k\neq \boldsymbol{0}) $), we introduce a penalty that encourages the supports of the tasks $\{\B{z}_k\}_1^{K}$ to be similar to each other.
 This encourages tasks to share information during variable selection while still allowing the coefficient estimates of the tasks to have different sparsity patterns.
-Importantly, this allows for borrowing strength across the $\B{\beta}_k$ even when the \textit{values} of the non-zero $\beta_{k,j}$ differ widely across tasks for a given covariate, $j$.
-As a result, our framework allows for sharing information across tasks through two \textit{separate} mechanisms: 1) penalties that shrink the $\B{\beta}_k$ \textit{values} together, and/or 2) penalties that shrink the $\B{\beta}_k$ \textit{supports} ($\boldsymbol{z}_k$) together.
+Importantly, this allows for borrowing strength across the $\B{\beta}_k$'s even when the \textit{values} of the nonzero $\beta_{k,j}$'s differ widely across tasks for a given covariate, $j$.
+As a result, our framework allows for sharing information across tasks through two \textit{separate} mechanisms: 1) penalties that shrink the $\B{\beta}_k$ \textit{values} together, and/or 2) penalties that encourage $\boldsymbol{z}_k$'s, the \textit{supports} of $\B{\beta}_k$'s, to be similar across tasks.